 Sehzade Camii: (left) view from the courtyard; (right) one of the four turrets

-Mehmet was the first son Hurrem bore to Suleyman, but not the eldest one of the sultan; it is uncertain whether Suleyman considered Mehmet his heir, because Mustafa, a son he had from a concubine, was appointed governor of Amasya, a position traditionally reserved to the sultan's heir.
+Mehmet was the first son Hurrem bore to Suleyman, but not the eldest one of the sultan; it is uncertain whether Suleyman considered Mehmet his heir, because Mustafa, a son he had from another consort, was appointed governor first of Manisa and later on of Amasya, positions traditionally reserved to the sultan's heir.
 Mehmet died of smallpox in 1543 at the age of 22, when he was governor of Manisa.
 The tradition was that princes were to be buried at Bursa, the first capital of the Ottomans, but Suleyman chose to bury his son in Constantinople as if he had been a sultan.

 Sehzade Camii: courtyard

 A very imposing courtyard precedes the entrance to the mosque; the four porticoes are of an unusual height and depth; this design in part reduces the dome visibility.

 Sehzade Camii: interior

 The turrets on the outside are the ends of four gigantic pillars supporting the dome.
 In a church their heavy presence could have been made lighter by using stuccoes or painting or statues (similar to what Gian Lorenzo Bernini did in Rome), but these tools were not available to Sinan.

 Sehzade Camii: (left) one of the pillars; (right) ceiling of the dome

 Sinan tackled the issue by designing a small niche in the pillars and by making them slightly irregular in shape.
 In later works he chose to partially include the pillars in side walls, rather than leaving them free-standing.
 The view of the ceiling gains from the presence of the four semi-domes and from the relatively high windows of the drum.